-Baroque is a term that refers to irregularly shaped stones or pearls.
+Refers to irregularly shaped stones or pearls.

 Conventionally used to describe jewellery for pierced parts of the body other than the ears e.g. belly bars, as well as new fashionable items such as toe rings and nose studs.

-Confusingly the word carat is also used as the scale to measure the weight of a diamond!
-1 metric carat is equal to 0.2 grams.
-Diamonds are weighted in parts, with 1 carat being '1', so half a carat = 0.5ct, a quarter carat = 0.25ct etc.
+Confusingly, the word carat (ct) is also used as the scale to measure the weight/size of a gemstone.
+Diamonds are weighted in parts, with 1 carat being '1', so half a carat = 0.5ct or 1/2ct, quarter carat = 0.25ct or 1/4ct etc. Diamond weight can also be expressed in 'points' out of 100, so 1/2ct or 0.5ct = 50pts, 1/4ct or 0.25ct = 25pts.
+'Points' is usually used instead of 'carat' when the stone is small or not a 'round' weight i.e. 10pts (0.10ct) or 61pts (0.61ct).

 Clocks, especially long case clocks, can be set to play a tune, as well as, or instead of striking the hours.
 Common tunes are Westminster, Whittington or Winchester.
 You can listen to these chimes by visiting www.billib.co.uk.